RealKinetic/locust_k8s/Blog_part_1.md

         min_wait = 5000
         max_wait = 9000

-You can learn more about what this file does in the Locust documentation and quick start walkthrough (highly recommended).
+The Locust documentation and [quick start documentation](http://docs.locust.io/en/latest/quickstart.html) provides an explanation of the contents.
+We highly recommend working through their docs to learn more.

 Now that we have our locustfile we can do a test.